LeGrandeFU/ninja.github.com/index.md

             $ninjaButton.deselect();
           });

-When the DOM is ready, insert the Ninja button.
+When the document is ready, append the Ninja button.

           $(document).ready(function () {
             $('#usageButton').append($ninjaButton.fadeIn());